 Scientific Research Grants and Fellowship Programs

-Autism Speaks Science is committed to being a catalyst for research breakthroughs that improve lives today and deliver a spectrum of solutions in the years ahead.
+Autism Speaks is committed to being a catalyst for research breakthroughs that improve lives today and deliver a spectrum of solutions in the years ahead.
 This work involves unraveling the biology of autism, including its varied subtypes and dimensions, and translating research findings into life-enhancing solutions.

 Our strategic priorities for 2024-2026 include: